wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 Next, let's try to build it.
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/07.PNG)

 Noticed that we get a Linking error LNK2019 telling that we have _unresolved external symbol_, which is our _Add_ function.
-This is happen because the linker do not know where to find the function required.
+This happens because the linker doesn't knows where to find the function required, as we only provide function signature.
+The linker needs to know where the function definition located.

 Now let's include _`Math.h`_ instead, which contains the function definition, and build again.
 {% highlight cpp %}